dev-lukidotpy/c-programming-language/README.md

-"# This repository cintains all my C programs made while researching and studying the language"
+"# This repository contains all my C programs made while researching and studying the language"